-1. Use of material of a sexual nature or unwelcome verbal, written or symbolic language based on gender, race, color, religion, sex, na-tional origin, ancestry, disability or any other characteristic protected by law.
-Examples of illegal harassment include, but are not limited 0 days out-of-school suspension, or exputsion. to racial jokes or comments; requests for sexual favors and other unwelcome sexual advances; graffiti; name calling; or threatening, policy KKB policy KKB. intimidating or hostile acts based on a protected characteristic. ention, or in-school suspension.
-First Offense: Principal/Student conference, detention, in-school suspension, 1-180 days out-of-school suspension, or expulsion. e, detention, in-school suspension.
+1. Use of material of a sexual nature or unwelcome verbal, written or symbolic language based on gender, race, color, religion, sex, national origin, ancestry, disability or any other characteristic protected by law.
+Examples of illegal harassment include, but are not limited to, racial jokes or comments; requests for sexual favors and other unwelcome sexual advances; graffiti; name calling; or threatening, intimidating or hostile acts based on a protected characteristic.

+First Offense: Principal/Student conference, detention, in-school suspension, 1-180 days out-of-school suspension, or expulsion.
 Subsequent Offense: In-school suspension, 1-180 days out-of-school suspension, or expulsion.

 2. Unwelcome physical contact of a sexual nature or that is based on gender, race, color, religion, sex, national origin, ancestry, disability or any other characteristic protected by law.

-berty.
-Examples include, but are not limited to, touching or fondling of the genital areas, breasts or undergarments, regardless of whether the tudent conference, detention, in-school suspension, touching occurred through or under clothing; or pushing or fighting based on protected characteristics.
+Examples include, but are not limited to, touching or fondling of the genital areas, breasts or undergarments, regardless of whether the touching occurred through or under clothing; or pushing or fighting based on protected characteristics.

 First Offense: In-school suspension, 1-180 days out-of-school suspension, or expulsion.
-0 days out-of school suspension or expulsion.

 Subsequent Offense: 1-180 days out-of-school suspension or expulsion.

-language or gestures that create a reasonable fear of physical injury Hazing (see Board policy JFCF) - Any activity that a reasonable person believes would negatively impact the mental or physical health or safety of a student or put the student in a ridiculous, humiliating, stressful or disconcerting position for the purposes of initiation, af-ol suspension, 1-180 days out-of-school suspension, or expulsion. filiation, admission, membership or maintenance of membership in any group, class, organization, club or athletic team including, but school suspension, or expulsion not limited to, a grade level, student organization or district-sponsored activity.
+Hazing (Board Policy JFCF) - Any activity that a reasonable person believes would negatively impact the mental or physical health or safety of a student or put the student in a ridiculous, humiliating, stressful or disconcerting position for the purposes of initiation, affiliation, admission, membership or maintenance of membership in any group, class, organization, club or athletic team including, but not limited to, a grade level, student organization or district-sponsored activity.
 Hazing may occur even when all students involved are willing participants.

-First Offense: In-school suspension or 1-180 days out-of-school suspension. r nicotine-delivery products on district property, district transporta-Subsequent Offense: 1-180 days out-of-school suspension or expulsion. ons used in a tobacco cessation program may only be possessed in
+First Offense: In-school suspension or 1-180 days out-of-school suspension.

+Subsequent Offense: 1-180 days out-of-school suspension or expulsion.

-Incendiary Devices or Fireworks - Possessing, displaying or using matches, lighters or other devices used to start fires unless required ent conference, detention, or in-school suspension. as part of an educational exercise and supervised by district staff; possessing or using fireworks. on, in school suspension, or 1-10 days out-of-school suspension.
-Hist Offense; Confiscation, Warning, principal/student conference, detention, or in-school suspension.
-Subsequent Offense; Confiscation, Principal/Student conference, detention, or in-school suspension. a tobacco cessation program may only be possessed in accordance or 1-10 days out-of-school suspension.
+Incendiary Devices or Fireworks - Possessing, displaying or using matches, lighters or other devices used to start fires unless required as part of an educational exercise and supervised by district staff; possessing or using fireworks.

-ent conference, detention, in-school suspension, Leaving School Without Permission h the consent of parents/guardians; arriving after the expected time First Offense: Confiscation.
+First Offense: Confiscation.
 Warning, principal/student conference, detention, or in-school suspension.